nchang430/BOLD5000-Scripts/README.md

 Please visit our website http://BOLD5000.org for more details and news & releases.

 This repository contains our scanning scripts used to collect our fMRI data.
 It is able to replicate our collection process.

 ## Script Instructions for Replication
 To replicate our collection:

-1) Make sure to download our 'all_imgs.mat' file [here](https://www.google.com).
+1) Make sure to download our 'all_imgs.mat' file [here](https://www.google.com) and have the file in the same directory as 'all_img_names.mat' and 'ScenesEventRelated.m'.
 It contains all the images used for presentation.
 2) Run ScenesEventRelated.m
 3) Fill out subject, session, run, and whether at scanning or not.
    Ex: Subject ID = 1, Session = 1, Run = 1, At scanner = 1 (for scanning, or 0 for testing)